aolney/ct-modular-book/docs/05-fun-mod-basic-concepts.md

 <p class="caption">(\#fig:serge-modular-2)(ref:serge-modular-2)</p>
 </div>

-Here and throughout the book, we will mostly avoid discussing real life modules, because it's impractical to assume that you, the reader, will have access to those modules.
+Here and throughout the book, we will use open source modular software called VCVRack [@VCVRack2022] that has been ported to the web [@Cardinal2022].
-Instead, we will use open source modular software called Patchcab [@Spectrome2021] that has been integrated into the web version of the book.
+This version is integrated with the the web version of the book so you can read about modular and solve sound design problems within the same environment.
-Patchcab is relatively simple and runs in the browser, which for our needs makes it preferable to the popular open source modular software, VCVRack [@VCVRack2022], which is desktop based.^[VCVRack is otherwise recommended.
-Both @Bjoern2018 and @Dusha2020 have distributed VCVRack patch files with their books.]
+Moreover, VCVRack is widely used in practice and has emulations of many hardware modules, so any details you learn about specific modules here could be useful down the road.

 ## Modules are the model elements